Justrfik/Justrfik/README.md

-- 👋 Hi, I’m @Justrfik
+- 👋 Hi,
-- 👀 I’m Gamer heeeeeeee
-- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Java Program
 - 📫 instagram : justrfik
+- X : pumpkinzdstore

 <!---
 Justrfik/Justrfik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.